Current state of play

 Generally speaking I'm pretty well preserved and apart from a few inevitable creaks feel much as I did in my 30s and 40s.

 I work in web design and search engine optimisation - I'm now self-employed running my company SpiderWriting.
-Until recently I was employed by Indicium Web Design / Oyster Web and had been with them since Autumn of 2004.
+Until a few years ago I was employed by Indicium Web Design / Oyster Web and had been with them since Autumn of 2004.
 I'm an ex-bookseller and an ex-sound engineer.

 What's all this Enigma Stuff?